SomeTroller77/CRAW/README.md

 ## Note

-This project is not well made as i am still trying to figure out to show the errors in proper way instead of just seg faulting but i will try to get it to work as soon as possible and might try to finish the project
+This project is not well made as i am still developing it, it might take some time but i will try to make it a good project, issues are welcome